Blinken says 'hundreds' of US sanctions to remain on Iran

 "I would anticipate that, even in the event of a return to compliance with the JCPOA, hundreds of sanctions remain in place, including sanctions imposed by the Trump administration," Blinken told a Senate hearing.

-"If they are not inconsistent with the JCPOA, they will remain unless and until Iran's behavior changes," he said.
+"If they are not inconsistent with the JCPOA, they will remain unless and until Iran's behaviour changes," he said.

 The discussions in Vienna, brokered by European diplomats, have been locked in dispute on which sanctions to lift.